-CatholicCare Archdiocese of Canberra and Goulburn

-These lovely villas are situated in Campbell and are managed by Catholic Care on a Loan Licence Agreement

-There are 18 villas in this friendly little village situated close to the Catholic Church and the Campbell shops.
+CatholicCare Archdiocese of Canberra and Goulburn These lovely villas are situated in Campbell and are manaaed by CatholicCare on a Loan Licence Aareemen There are 18 villas in this friendly little village situated close to the Catholic Church and the Campbell shops.
 Each villa has a northerly orientation and lovely views of the wide open playing grounds and the Brindabellas.
 There are 9 x two-bedroom villas and 9 x three-bedroom villas with secured access to each villa from the garage, gas ducted heating and curtains to all windows.
 CatholicCare provides domestic assistance, social support and transport to eligible residents under our Seniors in Networked Communities Program.
 For more information please contact:

 Damien Power on (02) 6295 4300 e-mail damien.power@catholiccare.cg.org.au

+CATHOLIC VOICE April 2011 - 21

+Bill & Christine Cole

+EXCELLENCE IN FUNERAL SERVICE

+HEAD OFFICE & CHAPEL 60 NETTLEFOLD STREET, BELCONNEN

+Canberra's Family Owned Funeral Home

+Canberra, Queanbeyan & Interstate

+"Caring For You Personally"

+24 hours - 7 Days

+Phone 6253 3655

+people

 New priest for coast parish

 Archbishop Mark Coleridge with Cobargo parishioners Tony and Maureen Devoy and Harold and Fran Tarlinton, and Bermagui parishioner Pam Beaumont.
 Archbishop Mark Coleridge visited Cobargo for the installation of parish priest Fr Joseph Tran.
 Fr Tran, who is also parish priest of Narooma, was appointed to the position at the beginning of the year.
 Mass was held at Our Lady of Good Counsel Church.
-It was followed by a light supper, which gave parishioners an opportunity to meet Archbishop Coleridge and discuss life in
+It was followed by a light supper, which gave parishioners an opportunity to meet Archbishop Coleridge and discuss life in their parish.
+Doorknock nears its target happy with what we are getting," he Where is God in daily life?

-Fr Tran moved to the coastal deanery to replace Fr Michael Mullen, who is now the parish priest of Page in Canberra.

-Doorknock nears its target
+victims.

 The St Vincent de Paul Society's annual doorknock appeal has topped \$280,000 and is nearing its target.

 Chief executive officer of the society's Canberra-Goulburn central council Mr Bob Wilson is confident it will get close to the \$320,000 hoped for.

-"There have been a lot of demands on donors this year so we are happy with what we are getting," he said.
-"We thank all the many volunteers and collectors for their efforts."
+"There have been a lot of demands on donors this year so we are

-Most of the money will go as usual to Vinnies' home visitations in Canberra and Queanbeyan.
-This year a third will be given to help Queensland flood victims.

-Where is God in daily life?
+How does Mary MacKillop's

+This question will be the focus of

+Led by singer/songwriter Jen

-How does Mary MacKillop's spirit of compassion change my life now the excitement of the canonisa-
+spirit of compassion change my life

-This question will be the focus of a weekend retreat at St Clement's Monastery, Galong, on 8-10 April.
+now the excitement of the canonisaa weekend retreat at St Clement's

+Charadia and St Clement's artist-inresidence Sr Helen Barnes RSJ, the

+retreat will explore the challenge to

+find God present in daily life.

+Monastery, Galong, on 8-10 April.